bennycheung/bennycheung.github.io/_posts/2023-03-26-spatial-reasoning-in-agi.md

 - Multimodal perception: AI systems that incorporate multimodal perception are designed to process and integrate sensory information from different sources, such as vision, audition, and touch.
 These systems can fuse information from multiple modalities to create a more comprehensive understanding of the environment.
 Examples include AI systems for autonomous vehicles that combine visual data from cameras with data from LIDAR and other sensors.

 Although these AI systems and projects incorporate some of the outlined principles and have made significant progress, they’re still specialized and limited in their capabilities.

-Alternatively, one might wonder why not focus on directly enhancing the spatial reasoning abilities on LLMs.
+Alternatively, we might wonder why not focus on directly enhancing the spatial reasoning abilities on LLMs.
 We will delve into the specifics of this approach in the subsequent section.

 ### Enhancing Spatial Reasoning Capabilities in LLMs